Systems Architecture for Quantum Random Access Memory: Background

 \subsubsection{Other Architectures}

 Other constructions of quantum queries have been proposed.
+For example, \textbf{Select-Swap QRAM} \cite{low2018trading} can be viewed as a combination of the gate-based and router-based architectures.
+Select-Swap QRAM employs a two-stage approach.
+During the first stage, one sequentially iterates over all possible states of a \emph{subset} of the address qubits, loading corresponding blocks of data for each.
+During the second stage, the remaining address qubits are used to route this data through a network of \texttt{CSWAP} gates, routing the queried data to a definite location.
+The sequential iteration in the first stage is analogous to the gate-based SQC, while the coherent routing in the second stage is reminiscent of the router-based architectures.

-For example, arbitrary state preparation algorithms can sometimes be used as a subroutine in QRAM.
-Some existing work includes the general unitary synthesis method\cite{zhang2004optimal,sun2023asymptotically} and parameterized circuit method\cite{phalak2022approximate,gokhale2019minimizing}.
+As another example, arbitrary state preparation algorithms can sometimes be used as a subroutine in QRAM.
+Some existing work includes the general unitary synthesis method \cite{zhang2004optimal,sun2023asymptotically} and parameterized circuit method \cite{phalak2022approximate,gokhale2019minimizing}.
 The general unitary synthesis is more complex than router-based QRAM, with specific gates for the different classical data sets.
 This increases the difficulty of changing the classical dataset.
 The parameterized circuit is a popular NISQ-era application that has been proposed to have the ability to realize approximate quantum query with $O(1)$ depth and $O(\log N)$ number of qubits with the price of long training time and approximate queries.

-Our paper will focus on realizing general-purpose, exact queries.
-Approximate or faulty queries are shown to have limited utility, as they can erase the quantum speedup from the quantum algorithm that they implement \cite{regev2008impossibility}.